mikespub-org/sclorg-django-ex/README.md

 `[container]` was added to the commands that need to be run inside a container.
 If it is not specified, by default it will be on the local machine.

-## Local development
+## Development using Docker

-To develop locally this project it is reyou can use `Docker` and `Docker Compose`
+To develop locally this project you can use `Docker` and `Docker Compose`

 1. Fork this repo and clone your fork: